 In the years after the invasion, Turkey sent thousands of settlers from its own country, who had no relationship to Cyprus, to inhabit the homes and villages of the nearly 200,000 Greek Cypriot refugees who had been forced out of their homes.
 The UN has designated this an act of ethnic cleansing.

 The puppet government in the occupied north that was created as a result of the invasion, called the “Turkish Republic of Northern Cyprus,” is only recognized by Turkey amongst all the other nations of the world.

 The political remnants of the Turkish invasion of the island are evident everywhere, as even Nicosia, the capital of Cyprus, is split in two, making it the last divided city in Europe.

-UN troops still patrol the “dead zone,” or the strip of no-man’s land between the borders of Cyprus and the occupied lands in the north of the island.
+UN troops still patrol the “dead zone,” or the strip of no-man’s land between the borders of Cyprus and the occupied lands in the northern part of the island.

-But perhaps the most devastating and violent remnants of the brutal Turkish invasion are the thousands of civilians who went missing nearly fifty years ago — and whose remains have yet to be found or identified.
+Perhaps the most devastating and violent remnants of the brutal Turkish invasion, however, are the thousands of civilians who went missing nearly fifty years ago and whose remains have yet to be found or identified.

 Since the painstaking work to identify and return all remains to families began in 2004, the remains of over 1,200 missing people have been found; nearly all of these have been identified and returned to their families.

 As of today, hundreds of Greek and Turkish Cypriots still remain missing, however.